zulip/zulip/templates/corporate/case-studies/end-point-case-study.md

-End Point’s client companies use a wide variety of chat tools to communicate with their collaborators at EndDev, from modern team chat tools like Slack and Microsoft Teams, to tools designed primarily for 1:1 communication like GChat and Skype.
+End Point’s client companies use a wide variety of chat tools to communicate with their collaborators at EndDev, from modern team chat tools like Slack and Microsoft Teams, to tools designed primarily for 1:1 communication like Google Chat and Skype.
 End Point’s CTO [Jon Jensen](https://www.endpointdev.com/team/jon-jensen/) has experienced them all.

 “It is amazing that companies would use Teams in its current state,” Jon says, a